USS Kidd Sailors Return from Quarantine

 |0

-This work, USS Kidd Sailors Return from Quarantine [Image 3 of 3], by PO2 Alexander M Corona, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Kidd Sailors Return from Quarantine, by PO2 Joseph Millar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT